 Embellish Your Fireplace

 In some lounges, the fireplace is the focal point of the room.
-But unfortunately, it can leave a lot to be desired, especially if it is a contemporary interpretation.
+But unfortunately, it can leave much to be desired, especially if it is a contemporary interpretation.

 Improving your fireplace is actually a lot easier than you might think.
 It just involves replacing the surrounding with something more attractive or ornate.
 There are plenty of options out there, including marble.